c64lib/copper64/README.md

 ## Changes in 0.3.0

-* Prestabilization in BG raster bar.
+* Prestabilization in BG raster bar (helps with NTSC stability).

 ## Changes in 0.2.0